Anushkam09/Anushkam09/README.md

 🔭 I’m currently working on a Hackathon project.  <br>
 👯 I’m looking to collaborate on any project or product that requires Python and its libraries.  <br>
-🤝 I’m looking for help with AI/ML chatbots that can do web scraping, extract data from databases, and also do data analysis. <br>
+🤝 I’m looking for help with AI/ML chatbots that can do web scraping, extract data from databases, and also do data analysis.
 🌱 I’m currently learning more about DSA, AI, ML, and advanced Python.  <br>
 💬 Ask me anything about basic to intermediate Python, novels to read, and any Taylor Swift song!  <br>
 📝 I have a writing page on Instagram where I share my creative works.
 [Take a look!](https://www.instagram.com/this.isme.writing/) <br>